- Search The Registry

 - My Account

-Ed Bullins, an African American playwright and author, was born on this date in 1935.
+Ed Bullins, a Black playwright, and author, was born on this date in 1935.

 Ed Bullins: A Literary Biography